 For more areas subject to harsh conditions such as offshore marine structures, Promain would recommend Sigmashield 880 at 300 microns DFT.
 Withstanding high levels of weather abrasion, Sigmashield 880 can continue to protect metal even when fully immersed in water.
 This qualifies the product for ISO 12944-6 Systems for Steel.

 In conclusion, galvanised steel coatings will eventually deteriorate after time.
 When it comes to specifying or researching suitable products for your project, we recommend discussing your requirements with our technical team.
-To discuss your individual requirements, please call our technical team on 01462 421333.
+To discuss your individual requirements, please call Promain on 01462 421333.